kittinunf/fuel/README.md

 # Fuel

-A simplest HTTP networking library in Kotlin
+The easiest HTTP networking library in Kotlin

 ## Features